vboyev-MSFT/defender-docs/defender-endpoint/address-unwanted-behaviors-mde.md

 ### A custom, self-signed app is detected by Microsoft Defender Antivirus when the application runs

-In this scenario, whenever a custom app that is periodically updated run, it's detected by Microsoft Defender Antivirus as a potential threat, even though it's signed.
+In this scenario, a custom app is detected by Microsoft Defender Antivirus as a potential threat.
+The app is updated periodically and is self-signed.

 **How to address**: Create "allow" indicators for certificates or files.
 See the following articles: